EluvK/aws-unused-analyzer/ReadMe.md

 ## Roadmap

 - [x] Implement the account unused analyzer generating same output as the official one.
+- [ ] Implement the finding recommendation for UnusedPermission of Role. (updated at 6.18 re:Inforce 2024)
 - [ ] Implement the organization unused analyzer feature (using user defined role maybe).
 - [ ] ...to be finded out.